 The BMVI Earth Observation Challenge for Digital Transport Application

-The German Federal Ministry of Transport and Digital Infrastructure (BMVI) invites you to develop new transport applications that exploit the potential of Copernicus in possible combination with other geo-data.
+The German Federal Ministry of Transport and Digital Infrastructure (BMVI) invited participants to develop new transport applications that exploit the potential of Copernicus in possible combination with other geo-data.

 Transport is a key sector of society.
 As our mobility and thus the ability to get around continues to increase, transport systems face major challenges, including congestion, infrastructure quality and maintenance, oil dependency, emissions, safety, and competition within the transport sector.
 These are areas in which Copernicus can serve as the catalyst for potential solutions.

-The BMVI invites you to submit an informative description of your idea that highlights its benefits and the data it requires, as well as an implementation plan.
+The BMVI invited participants to submit an informative description of your idea that highlights its benefits and the data it requires, as well as an implementation plan.

 - EUR 5,000 cash prize